-Sebum is an oily substance produced in the sebaceous glands.
-It mixes with fat molecules, called lipids, to form a protective coating on the skin’s surface.
+Sebum is an oily substance that protect and hydrate the skin’s surface.
+It mixes with fat molecules, called lipids, to form a protective coating on the skin.
+The sebaceous glands produce sebum.

-These lipids help hydrate the skin and protect it from potentially harmful pathogens, such as bacteria and fungi.
+It helps protect the skin from potentially harmful pathogens, such as bacteria and fungi.

 In this article, we explore how sebum is produced and what to do if the skin has too much or too little.